cmu-sei/welled/README.md

 You must compile `wmasterd` for an x86_64 GNU/Linux system, then copy the file to the ESXi host.
 The Makefile's esx target will create a tarball containing the `wmasterd` executable, an init script, and an installation script.
+ESXi requires an older version of glibc then used on our development VMs.
+The source file therefore specifies a version of memcpy from glibc 2.25.
+If compiling on a machine with glibc 2.34 it is not possible to build for ESXi because is uses an older glibc version.
 ```
 cd src
 make esx